ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

     :height: 400px
     :alt: Tut2pic4

 | As a third option, you can plot normalised values.
 With the parameter norm, you can specify the First Order value, that the data is normed to.
-For e good example we create a new data table:
+For a good example we create a new data table:

 .. code-block:: python